-Do you have a high net worth between $1 million to $10 million but aren’t sure how to make the most of it?
+Do you have a high net worth (HNW) between $1 million to $10 million but aren’t sure how to make the most of it?

-Are you worried about outliving your retirement savings or managing your wealth to create a lifetime of sustainable income while also keeping your taxes low.
+Even so, you may be worried about outliving your retirement savings or managing your wealth to create a lifetime of sustainable income while also keeping your taxes low.
 After all, a dollar doesn't go nearly as far as it once did.

-You can breathe a sigh of relief because you’re in the right place.
+You can breathe a sigh of relief though because you’re in the right place.

 At Covenant Wealth Advisors, we specialize in high-net-worth retirement planning and wealth management.
-Our approach to personal finance seeks to help pre-retirees find their financial footing before diving into this new season.
+Our approach to personal finance seeks to help pre-retirees find their financial footing before diving into the next chapter of life.